Have you always dreamed of traveling to Japan but were afraid it would be too expensive and too intimidating? You’ve come to the right place.

 I will be sharing here all of my insight on Japanese culture, food, language, and travel gained from 13 years of living, working, and traveling in Tokyo and around Japan.
 Having been born and raised in this magnificent country that still remains enigmatic to most, you will get a glimpse of Japan through the eyes of a true local – I even get accused of being more Japanese than the Japanese.

 Japan, and especially Tokyo, has been long categorized as an expensive travel destination and place to live in.
 Count on me to tell you where, when and how to go for a genuinely Japanese adventure.
 No need for shoestrings or volunteering on farms as part of silly budget travel schemes out there!
-The point is to get what you should get out of Japan, but get it cheaply.
+The point is to get what you should get out of Japan and be able to afford it.
 Your vacation is not another season of Survivor.

 Let a veteran who has lived, worked, and traveled in Japan for over a decade combined show you how to make the SMART choices and achieve the complete Japanese experience within your set budget, and even save hundreds of dollars while you are at it.
 Download the first chapter for free from www.allyoucanjapan.com to get a sneak preview!

 Don’t forget to sign up for this new RSS feed.Share